The Nathan Rosenfelder Family

-In the neighboring community of Oberdorf he married Selma Heimann on January 28, 1909.
-Selma was the sister of the merchant David Heimann, and their parents were Urias and Clothilde Heimann of Bopfingen.
+On January 28, 1909, in the neighboring town Oberdorf, he married Selma Heimann, the sister of the merchant David Heimann.
+The parents of the two were Urias and Clothilde Heimann from Bopfingen.

-Although Nathan Rosenfelder moved from Noerdlingen to Gunzenhausen in 1907, he was not granted citizenship till January 10, 1919.
+Although Nathan Rosenfelder had already moved from Nördlingen to Gunzenhausen in 1907, he only received citizenship there on January 10, 1919.